volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/README.md

 #### 10- [VAE with Yale Database - ML](https://github.com/volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/tree/master/VAE%20with%20Yale%20Database)
-Created a Variational Auto Encoder (VAE) and trained it with the Yale Face Database to the model to extract the average facial features of the dataset.
+Variational Auto Encoder (VAE) is created and trained it with the Yale Face Database to extract the average facial features of the dataset.
 This dataset can be found here: https://www.kaggle.com/kerneler/starter-yale-face-database-c5f3978b-5

 #### 11- [Deep Graph Library (DGL) - ML](https://github.com/volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/tree/master/DGL%20Library%20Explained)